Gina679/ningningzhang-nina.github.io/_publications/2021-paper-idid.md

 collection: publications
 permalink: /publication/2021-paper-idid
 excerpt: 'This paper is a new policy evaluation method.'
-date: 2021-03-15
+date: 2024-09-20
-venue: 'Working paper'
+venue: 'Journal of Agricultural, Biological and Environmental Statistics'
-paperurl: working paper
+paperurl: Journal of Agricultural, Biological and Environmental Statistics
 citation: 'Zhang, N. and Zhu, K., 2021.
 How effective is the regional joint environmental policy in China?
 Evidence from inverse difference-in-differences.
 Journal of Agricultural, Biological and Environmental Statistics.'
 ---
 This paper is a new policy evaluation method.